 where $\tilde C_{N-k}$ is the following $(N-k)$-dimensional cylinder set:

-The set $\tilde C_{N-k}$ can be considered as new sample space which still has to be covered using $S$-sets.
+The cylinder set $\tilde C_{N-k}$ can be considered as a new sample space which still has to be covered using as few $S$-sets as possible.
 If $N-k < k+1$, only one $S$-set is required.
-Iteration until exhausting all coordinates yields that $\kappa$, the minimal number of faces of $Q_k$ which are simplices and suffice to cover all vertices, is not more than:
+Iteration of the previous idea until exhausting all coordinates yields that $\kappa$, the minimal number of simplex faces of $Q_k$ covering all vertices, is not more than: